 In Section 210.8(A)(6), the NEC requires that all countertop outlets be ground-fault circuit interrupters (GFCI's).
 That's right.
 Although the old rule once said only within 5 feet of a sink or water, the 2008 version states otherwise.
 This GFCI protection can be in the form of either a GFCI receptacle or a GFCI circuit breaker.

 Lighting branch circuits only require a 15-amp circuit.
-If you're like me, I prefer 2-amp circuits for these also and I'll tell you why.
-I've always held the position that anything with a motor needs its own circuit and my house has many ceiling fans installed.
+If you have a lot of ceiling fans installed in your home, you may opt to install two-amp circuits for these outlets so that each fan (and its motor) has its own circuit.
 Ceiling fans incorporate both a fan motor and a light fixture with one or many bulbs.
 The load of one may not be much, but include a few on the same circuit and the 15-amp circuit doesn't cut it.